The Secret of the Hidden Spring: The Shechinah is Never in Exile on Shabbos

 Living Waters from the Mud

-But then an open miracle occurred: suddenly, a terrible shame fell upon the wicked ones.
+But then an open miracle occurred: Suddenly, a terrible shame fell upon the wicked ones.
 Even though they would always shoot anyone who drank water along the way, this time they turned a blind eye, turned around, and went back to sleep.
 The Jews drank water until the morning, and in the morning, they continued on their way.

 Shabbos Chazon: The Shechinah Goes Out in Dances

-That Jew told this story during a sermon on Shabbos Chazon.
-He brought the words of the 'Apter Rav' (the Ohev Yisrael of Apta), who revealed an immense secret about the essence of this Shabbos:
+This story was told by that same Jew during a sermon on Shabbos Chazon.
+He brought the words of the Apter Rav (the Ohev Yisrael of Apta), who revealed a tremendous secret about the essence of this Shabbos:

 Part 1 of 2 — Lesson No. 25

-All Parts: Part 1 (Current) | Part 2
+All parts: Part 1 (Current) | Part 2